 Information security practices at the University are planned within the framework of the Information Security Management System Scope and Policies.
-Within this framework, the Department of Information Technologies started to work to ensure national and international standards regarding information security and management in 2022, and the ISO27001 Information Security Management System Certificate was awarded to the institution on 28.12.2022 by meeting the specified standards.
+Within this framework, the Department of Information Technologies started to work to ensure national and international standards regarding

 The protection and confidentiality of information is carried out through UBYS and BKYS.
 UBYS transactions of academic staff, administrative staff and students are protected with their own user information and passwords they set themselves.
 The storage and protection of this data is provided by the Department of Information Technologies.
 In addition, the protection of course materials and student information related to distance education is also the responsibility of the Department of Information Technologies.
 The principles regarding this are set out in the Information Security Management System Scope and Policies.